How Much PT School Costs and Ways of Paying for It

 In many cases, the funding is extended on a regional basis, so searching for state or local organizations is a great way to seek financial aid that’s relevant to PT in your particular area.

-The Foundation for Physical Therapy (FTP) administers research grants for graduate level PT students in a variety of rehabilitation techniques, including pediatric and geriatric physical therapy.
+An example includes the Foundation for Physical Therapy (FTP), which administers research grants for graduate level PT students in a variety of rehabilitation techniques, including pediatric and geriatric physical therapy.
 In addition, the FTP offers $5,000 in award funds from their Florence P. Kendall Doctoral Scholarship for high performing PTs and PT assistants pursuing doctoral studies at an accredited college or university.

 2. Scholarships